Oliver Stone's unrealized projects

 During his long career, American film director Oliver Stone has worked on several projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects fell into development hell, were officially cancelled or would see life under a different production team.

 1970s

 Break

 One of Stone's first screenplays, Break, was a semi-autobiographical story that would eventually become the basis for Platoon (1986), detailing his experiences during the Vietnam War.

 The Cover-Up

 In the early-to mid-1970s, Stone completed the first draft of "a really good screenplay" called The Cover-Up, which English writer Robert Bolt then helped him rewrite at his office in Beverly Hills.
 The project was Stone's version of the Patty Hearst kidnapping.

-Fear and Loathing in Las Vegas

-Stone was one of the directors trying to get an adaptation of Hunter S. Thompson's book by the same name, but was unsuccessful.

 Second Life

 In the late 1970s, Stone wrote this unproduced sequel script to Platoon inspired by his own life after the war.

 Conan

 Initially, Stone was attached to write and co-direct Conan the Barbarian in the late 1970s alongside Joe Alves, envisioning a "post-apocalyptic tale for the ages".
 However, John Milius instead took the helm of the film, which was produced by Dino De Laurentiis using a drastically altered version of Stone's script.
 "The draft I wrote—Conan, the first one I wrote—I always undertook it as one of twelve," Stone later said.
-"Unfortunately a few of the producers of the movie misunderstood the real goal and they sold it short.
-You know, Arnold should've come back every year or every two years, like James Bond, and done one."
+"Unfortunately, I feel the producers of the movie misunderstood the real goal and that they sold it short.
+Arnold [Schwartzenegger] should've come back every year or every two years, like James Bond, and done one."